 Degree Project Studio (DPS) emphasizes the values of leadership and authorship.
-Collaborative exercises done in the studio will foster learning opportunities for students, particularly during the early phases of the project.
 The DPS is taught in a two-semester sequence, Fall and Spring or Spring and Fall.
-This Degree Project is an intensive and guided independent study that requires students to further develop scholarly research, critically analyze, as well as write about and present ideas visually through a final project and effective document that holds the project and process.
+This Degree Project is an intensive and guided independent study that requires students to further develop scholarly research, critical analysis and writing while presenting ideas visually through a final project.